 Background

 Physiotherapy education in Japan began in 1963, and the JPTA was established in 1966.
-Undergraduate education for physical therapists in Japan consists of graduation from a three-year technical college, a four-year technical college or university program, as well as passing a national examination to become a licensed physiotherapist.
-A total of at least 800 hours of practical training is required during the course of study, however, educational methods vary depending on the facility where the training takes place and instructor.
-In addition, students may enter graduate school after graduation from training school, however, this is left to the decision of the individual, and not all physiotherapists go on to graduate school.
-JPTA considers lifelong learning to be important.
-Therefore, it provides physiotherapists with opportunities to learn skills, knowledge, and various other subjects.
+Undergraduate education for physical therapists in Japan consists of graduation from a three-year technical college, a four-year technical college or university programme, as well as passing a national examination to become a licensed physiotherapist.
+A total of at least 800 hours of practical training is required during the course of study, and educational methods vary depending on the facility where the training takes place, and who the instructor is.
+In addition, students may enter graduate school after graduation from training school.
+However, this is left to the decision of the individual, and not all physiotherapists go on to graduate school.
+JPTA considers lifelong learning to be important, and provides physiotherapists with opportunities to learn skills, knowledge, and various other subjects.

-In the area of skills, the more experienced physiotherapists teach the less experienced in clinical practice, and they teach based on individual therapists’ experience.
-Similarly, common skills should be taught equally in schools, but they are also taught based on experience.
+In the area of skills, more experienced physiotherapists teach those who are less experienced in clinical practice, and they teach based on individual therapists’ experience in a work setting.
+Similarly, common skills should be taught equally in schools, but they are also taught based on the experience of the instructor.
 Therefore, physiotherapy education depends on the way of thinking of staff at each institution.
 In physiotherapy education, it is important to differentiate between experienced and novice, but firstly, it is necessary to define ‘experienced’.
-As previously mentioned, these differences tended to be distinguished by years of therapists’ unstandardized experience (5 years of practical experience permits the teaching of other physiotherapy students, with the approval of a governing association board) (Ministry of health, Labour and Welfare, 2019).
+As previously mentioned, these differences tended to be distinguished by years of therapists’ non-standardised experience, where five years of practical experience permits the teaching of other physiotherapy students, with the approval of a governing association board (Ministry of Health, Labour and Welfare, 2019).

-Additionally, in Japan, both experienced and new physiotherapists charge for physiotherapy at the same fee/rate under the public insurance system, which does not foster the desire to improve one’s own skills.
+In Japan, both experienced and novice physiotherapists charge for physiotherapy at the same fee/rate under the public insurance system, which does not foster the desire to improve one’s own skills.
 Due to the aforementioned points, it is challenging to secure a minimum quality of physiotherapy services.
 For that reason, it is important to objectively evaluate the teaching methods in undergraduate training, as well as physiotherapy skills pre- and post-education.

 It is meaningful to establish objective evaluation and instruction of physiotherapy skills in the training and post-institutional education of physiotherapists.
-As a preliminary step, the purpose of this study was to clarify the characteristics of physiotherapy skill from the center of pressure (COP) and ground reaction force (GRF) of the simulated patient during WS of one of the basic physiotherapy skills was analyzed, as well as differences according to years of therapists’ experience and to which institution they were affiliated with.
+The purpose of this study was to clarify the characteristics of physiotherapy skill using the centre of pressure (COP) and ground reaction force (GRF) of the simulated patient during WS.
+We also analysed the differences according to years of therapists’ experience, and to which institution they were affiliated with.

 Methods

-Participants were 10 physiotherapists (6 clinical physiotherapists and 4 physiotherapy educators) from two institutions: average years of therapists’ experience of 14.5 ± 6.9 years.
+Participants included 10 physiotherapists (six clinical physiotherapists and four physiotherapy educators) from two institutions, where the average number of years of therapists’ experience was 14.5 ± 6.9 years.

-The WS while standing (with the therapist guiding from behind) was repeated three times on a simulated patient where the speed of movement was at the discretion of the therapist (see Figure 1).
+Weight shift (WS) while standing (with the therapist guiding from behind) was repeated three times on a simulated patient where the speed of movement was determined at the discretion of the therapist (see Figure 1).
 All participants tried the task with the same simulated patient.
 Then, participants guided the simulated patient using bilateral manipulation from the posterior side at the lateral part of the pelvis.
 Next, participants guided WS to the right without the contralateral lower extremity lifting off the floor.
-First, participants shifted the weight of the simulated patient to the right direction from the pelvis.
-Second, participants shifted them left again, back to the upright standing position, and performed this three times.
-This study focuses on only the frontal plane form of the walking motion.
+First, participants shifted the weight of the simulated patient to the right, facilitating the movement from the pelvis.
+Second, participants shifted them to the left, back into the upright standing position.
+This was performed three times.
+This study focuses only on the frontal plane form of the walking motion.

-The GRF of the simulated patient was recorded during the task using force plates (AMTI).
-The COP was calculated from the GRF.
-The ratio of COP displacement was calculated by dividing COP displacement by the distance between both foot pressure canters of the simulated patient at the time to normalize.
+The GRF of the simulated patient was recorded during the task using force plates (AMTI), and the COP was calculated from the GRF.
+The ratio of COP displacement was calculated by dividing the COP displacement by the distance between both foot pressure canters of the simulated patient at the time to normalise.

-Starting position of a simulated patient was upright.
-Participants shifted the ‘patient’ from upright standing to the right (a) and back to upright (b).
+The starting position of a simulated patient was the upright position.
+Participants shifted the simulated patient from upright standing to the right (a) and back to upright (b).
 This was repeated three times.

 The mean and standard deviation were calculated for the ratio of COP displacement and the maximum GRF.
 Normality was tested using a Shapiro-Wilk test (this method tests whether the data are normally distributed).
 Correlational statistical analysis was used to confirm whether years of experience changes the degree of WS.
 In addition, it was compared by a non-paired t-test for statistical examination between their institutions.
 For the data analysis, SPSS software version 27.0 was used.
 The significance level was determined at 0.05.